testfairy/docs/docs/07_Tester_FAQ.md

     <img src="/img/tester/02-install-profile-ios.png" width="300"/><img src="/img/tester/03-install-profile2-ios.png" width="300"/>

-  3. Your device is now Registered in TestFairy, You should now wait for the developer to send you a link to download the application to be tested.
+  3. Your device is now registered in TestFairy, You should now wait for the developer to send you a link to download the application to be tested.

     <img src="/img/tester/04-register-done-ios.png" width="300"/>